fab1o/chromecast-videoplayer-web-wrapper/README.md

 ## What is this project for?

+* Do you want to test if your stream assets will play on a Chromecast receiver app but don't have a Chromecast device?
 * Are you a Chromecast developer frustrated by your content server not providing the CORS headers during development phase?
 * Are you stuck with this CORS header requirement in your Chromecast receiver app?